dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 ### Question 3.55
 How many automorphisms does the complex field have?
 How can you extend a simple automorphism $\sqrt{2} \mapsto -\sqrt{2}$ of an algebraic field into $\CC$?
-How can you extend a subfield automorphism (e.g. a general subfield isomorphism?
+How can you extend a subfield automorphism?
 What feature of $\CC$ allows you to?
-\todo[inline]{Missing}

 ### Question 3.56.